Skip to main content

 The blockchain where the transaction happened.
 This is particularly important for interacting with wallets that are imported on multiple chains.

-Note: Only the blockchains we support are valid.
-If an invalid blockchain is entered, this field will be ignored on the transaction.
+Note - only the blockchains we support are valid.
+If an invalid blockchain is entered, this field will be ignored in the app.

-Any transaction ID that you would like to associate to this transaction for easy searching on the review transactions page.
+Any transaction ID that you would like to associate with this transaction for easy searching on the review transactions page.
 It should be unique where possible.

-• Only local currencies are available.
+• Only fiat currencies are valid.
 Cryptocurrencies (including stablecoins) in this column will be ignored.

 • Only use this when Reference Price Per Unit is filled.